-Our absolute favourite spot to treat the kids (and ourselves) to a feast is Open Farm Community, pictured top.
+Our absolute favourite spot to treat the kids (and ourselves) to a feast is Open Farm Community.
 The moment you step into the epic grounds of this farm-to-table restaurant, you’ll see why it’s such a family favourite.
-Abutting thriving beds of kale, thyme and Italian basil you’ll find a huge sandpit for the kids to play, a garden, a collection of quirky sculptures, a Common Man roasters coffee shop (the Farmacy) and a sprawling green (where you can bowl or do a spot of yoga on OFC’s market day).
+Abutting thriving beds of kale, thyme and Italian basil you’ll find a huge sandpit for the kids to play, a garden, a collection of quirky sculptures and more..
 The kids’ menu is so healthy, fresh and inventive that you’ll happily scoff their leftovers.
-LOVE that lasagne.
-Resist the temptation and save your appetite for the transcendent handmade mud crab pappardelle (or anything else from the superb menu for that matter).
-For the full story, including mouth-watering pics, check out Honeycombers’ review of OFC here.
-Warning: Once you go, you’ll find yourself back most weekends.
+Resist the temptation and save your appetite for the transcendent steamed Tiberias barramundi with smoked mussel butter (or anything else from the superb menu for that matter).
+Warning: once you go, you’ll find yourself back most weekends.

 For an elegant dining affair, check out PS.
-Cafe at Harding Road.
-The food is truly magnificent, and special mention must go to the cakes, stunning both in terms of taste and magnitude (one serve of the Blackout chocolate cake will satisfy four, and then some).
+Cafe at Harding Road – it’s a great idea for date night with the SO!
+The food is truly magnificent, and special mention must go to the cakes, which are stunning both in terms of taste and magnitude (one serve of the Blackout chocolate cake will satisfy four, and then some).
 Watch out, the shoe-string truffle fries are seriously moreish.
 The ambience at this stylish cafe is simply divine, and the outdoor lawn and garden will entertain your little ones for a good hour or so.

 The White Rabbit

 A HoneyKids fave, the White Rabbit is a stunning former chapel on the outskirts of Dempsey proper.
 The high arched ceilings and intimate booths make for a truly grand dining experience, and we love the whole Alice in Wonderland whimsical vibe.
-The modern European fare is similarly special; we couldn’t go past the Alaskan king crab tagliatelle or the 36-hour brandt short ribs (or let’s be honest, the duo chocolate tart with lavender ice-cream).
+The modern European fare is similarly special.
+We couldn’t go past the lobster and kongu linguini (or let’s be honest, the dark chocolate caramel tart).
 Owned by the Lo & Behold group (the masterminds behind Tanjong Beach Club, Loof and OverEasy), it’s little wonder we feel right at home here.
 The Rabbit Hole is one of our favourite places on earth, so make sure you step in to the garden before and/or after your meal for a gin or two.

 Margarita’s Mexican Restaurant